20 Mar Eat, Pray, Love… A Tribute to Hidden Tuscany

 Tuscany is by far the most famous Italian region among foreign travelers, still it is mainly identified with Florence, Siena, and the Chianti hills.
 There are many hidden treasures in the Serchio Valley, an area comprised between Pisa and Lucca.
 Less glamorous but more authentic, it can make you feel living like a local.

 I just spent a few wonderful days in this part of Tuscany which I knew very little and was charmed by its understated beauty and the unique hospitality of the people.
-There’s so much to tell, but for now I wished to pay a first tribute through images to the Serchio Valley and three of its main characteristics: Food, Art, Hospitality.
+There’s so much to tell but, for now, I wished to pay a first tribute through images to the Serchio Valley and three of its main characteristics: Food, Art, Hospitality.
 Or in other words, Eat, Pray, Love…

-Don’t ever think at staying on a diet.
+Don’t ever think of staying on a diet.
 Believe me, it is absolutely im-pos-si-ble!
 Food is awesome, and there are plenty of cosy places where you can find local organic products of great quality and wonderful taste.
 Want to see a few examples?

 Pizza con il lardo di Colonnata (pure pork fat!) is one of the most popular at Lo Zenzero, a lovely wine bar in Vecchiano (about 8 km North of Pisa).
 Once you taste it, you won’t be surprised: it is delicious!

 Brigidini are traditional Tuscan biscuits, owing their name and recipe to a nun named Brigida.

 One day, Brigida messed up the batter to make hosts and to avoid wasting the batter the nuns decided to flavor it with anise and other flavors, thus creating a new kind of biscuits.
 We cooked them in the fireplace at Casa Gentili using a very old tool similar to a long pincer with to flat metal dishes at the end where you put small balls of batter.
 The best way to taste Brigidini?
 With a good glass of Vin Santo, the traditional dessert wine!